 Along with aging and particularly among seniors with health issues, helplessness is a major concern.
 A feeling of futility and inability to continue with the tenets of day-to-day living is sadly very common among seniors.
 In-home care to help with daily tasks and other small tasks can contribute to this feeling of helplessness and futility, which is closely aligned with depression in seniors.

 At Magnolia Manor, we provide critical support to our residents and can assist them with tasks as needed, depending on their level of care.
 We pride ourselves on empowering our residents to live their best lives.

 Oftentimes, seniors living at home are on a predictable schedule.
 Days don’t change much, which leads to boredom (as well as loneliness, as noted above).
 Along with helplessness and loneliness, boredom is a major contributor to depression among seniors.
 When each day is the same, even favorite hobbies and activities can fail to engage Mom or Dad due to feelings of boredom.
 While home care temporarily breaks up the monotony of the day, it also falls upon a predictable schedule, which can actually contribute to feelings of boredom.

 At Magnolia Manor, our calendars are brimming with new, unique activities and old favorites.
 Our residents enjoy trying new things and engaging in favorite hobbies or activities.
-There is never a shortage of things to do (and opportunities to participate) at our eight campuses across southern Georgia.
+There is never a shortage of things to do (and opportunities to participate) at our nine campuses across southern Georgia.